How would you describe the mission of our partner in Mexico?

 Is there a passage of scripture that carries special meaning in your daily work?

-What are some of the challenges facing the people of Nogales?
+What are some of the challenges facing the people that live in the regions where INESIN works?

-What lesson have you learned working alongside the staff HEPAC and the people of Nogales that you would like to share with churches in the U.S.?
+What lesson have you learned working alongside the staff and students of ICF that you would like to share with churches in the U.S.?